cifergenno/RoR_crud/README.md

 A simple CRUD using Ruby on Rails.

-To test, make sure to have the following installed.
+Make sure to have the following installed.
 1. nodejs
     https://nodejs.org/en/download/
 2. yarn